 Constructive feedback from experienced visiting judges is often very useful and it can boost your learning process to see your work on display and being discussed.
 Competitions are also a good incentive to keep working on your style, technique and new ideas but if you decide not to take part that’s fine; you can learn a lot just by looking at other members’ images and hearing the judge’s comments.

-The current schedule comprises eight regular competitions during the season – four with a set subject and four ‘open’ competitions with no set theme – and scores from those are totalled at the end of the season.
+The current schedule comprises six regular competitions during the season – three with a set subject and three ‘open’ competitions with no set theme – and the scores from those are totalled at the end of the season.

-Each of those eight regular competitions has a Print and a DPI (Digital Projected Image) section and you may enter up to three images in each.
+Each of those six regular competitions has a Print and a DPI (Digital Projected Image) section and you may enter up to three images in each.

 Seamus Whelan, Alan Taylor, Andrea Thrussell, Stuart Alexander and Barry Hennedy